higorernandes/moviestock/README.md

 - Email the developer and ask for help :D

 ### Additional Information
 This app was build using the [OMDB API](https://www.omdbapi.com/).
-No animals (except for the developer) were hurt in the process of creating it.
+No animals (except for the developer) were harmed in the making of this app.

 ### License
 ```